Bonfires on the Levees

 Private vehicular traffic in the areas of heaviest bonfire concentration may be restricted or even banned.
 Special parking lots are set up within comfortable walking distance of some of those areas.
 However, traffic leading up to those areas can be heavy, especially within the last few hours before the bonfires are lit.
 An early arrival is strongly encouraged.

-One of the best ways to ensure “a good seat” for a bonfire on the levee is to book a narrated motor coach excursion with Gray Line Tours.
-Two options are available: the four-hour Christmas Eve Bonfire Express, which only includes the bonfires, and the 6½-hour Christmas Eve Bonfire Adventure Tour, which includes a tour of San Francisco Plantation and a holiday dinner there.
+One of the best ways to ensure “a good seat” for a bonfire on the levee is to book an excursion with Gray Line Tours.
+The four-hour Christmas Eve Bonfire Express includes round-trip narrated motor coach transportation to view the bonfires that light the way for Papa Nöel.

-Both tours originate and terminate at the Gray Line Lighthouse ticket office located at Toulouse Street and the Mississippi River, adjacent to the steamboat Natchez wharf.
+The tour begins and ends at the Gray Line Lighthouse ticket office located at Toulouse Street and the Mississippi River, adjacent to the steamboat Natchez wharf.
 Reservations are required in advance.
 Call (504) 569-1401 or (800) 233-2628 or visit their website here for further details.

 Bonfire Schedule